An RVers Guide to The Redwoods

 The beach is wide open enough to hang out relatively by yourself.

-There’s a few different lighthouses in the area.
+There are a few different lighthouses in the area.
 This one was right in the heart of the town.

 We enjoyed eating a few times at the Chart Room.
 Good food, good prices but the big attraction to this place is the location.
 Right next to the beach and the harbor on the other side.
 We had a great view of the sea lions while we ate.